menzzana/parallel_R_course/serial_R.md

 ---

-# Time your software

-* Calculate how fast your code is
+# Calculate how fast your code is

-* Compare parallel execution of your code with increasing number of processes
+* Compare parallel execution with increasing number of processes

 <row>
 <div class="column50">